mleduque/jmerry_jtweaks/jtweaks/readme-jtweaks.txt

 – Druid wolf shapeshifts used the wrong kind of wolf, resulting in strength 18 and dex 17 instead of 15 and 18 as listed.
 This component switches that, and also adds +1 damage like mage wolf polymorphs get.
 – Druid greater werewolf form doesn't match the BG2EE version; it lacks the regeneration added in version 2.6.
 This component adds that regeneration, although it doesn't matter in the standard rules.
 - Many form descriptions are updated to provide more accurate and complete information.
+- Shapeshift forms no longer allow for off-hand weapons to be used.
+This may display incorrectly on the inventory screen, but only main-hand attacks will actually happen and weapons held in the off hand will not provide passive bonuses.
 In BG2EE:
 – Black and brown bear shapeshifts were inadvertently switched with the 2.6 update; you use the ability for one kind of bear and get the other instead.
 This component switches them back.
 – Druid wolf shapeshifts used the wrong kind of wolf, resulting in strength 18 and dex 17 instead of 15 and 18 as listed.
 This component switches that, and also adds +1 damage like mage wolf polymorphs get.